-“As a breast cancer survivor and fitness specialist, I wanted to share this rehabilitation workout with you.
-Use it as often as you like, and pass it onto others in need.” – Miranda
+“We are both breast cancer survivors & fitness specialists who want to share these rehabilitation workouts with you.
+Use them as often as you like & pass them onto others in need.” – Miranda & Sahra

 Miranda is one of the many women who have chosen to use their personal experience with their Breast Cancer treatment and recovery in order to help others on their journey to recovery.